supercollider/supercollider/README_OS_X.md

 Which results in this build command:

-`$>	cmake -DCMAKE_OSX_DEPLOYMENT_TARGET=10.6 ..`
+	$>	cmake -DCMAKE_OSX_DEPLOYMENT_TARGET=10.6 ..

 In all SC-versions, in order to enable *building* the Readline interface, you will need to install it on your build system first (this is *not* required for running SC).
-It is advisable to use a packet manager like Homebrew or MacPorts.
+It is advisable to use a package manager like Homebrew or MacPorts.
 Then you need to tell the build system where to find the required headers and libraries.

 When using MacPorts, this is likely to be: